Research Administrative Coordinator

 attention to detail.

-- Ability to communicate effectively verbally and in writing with
+- Ability to communicate effectively, including in writing, with

 - Demonstrated ability to engage with those of other cultures or

-backgrounds as well as to develop knowledge of, respect for, those
+backgrounds as well as to develop knowledge of and respect for

-- Two (2)+ years of experience in developing, editing, and
+- Two (2) years of experience providing business or research

-- One or more years of project management experience related to
+- One or more years of experience managing research or grants in

 - Experience with budget and financial management.